 Fix death benefit – your death benefit amount will never decrease for any reason.
 Your beneficiaries will receive your death benefit when you pass away.

 Builds cash value – your whole life insurance allows you to build up cash value with every payment you make.
-You can borrow from your cash value, or you can use it to pay your premiums.
+You can borrow from your cash value or use it to pay your premiums.

 1. Easy Underwriting

 One of the unique qualities of burial insurance is easy underwriting.
-Most of the health conditions accepted by funeral insurance would get automatic declined from any traditional life insurance policies.
+Most of the health conditions accepted by funeral insurance would automatically be declined from traditional life insurance policies.

 Relaxed underwriting allows many seniors with high-risk medical conditions to qualify for coverage.